 It is not required to migrate all applications to the cloud, nor is it economical.
-The following table highlights the applications that should be moved to the cloud vs the applications that should be maintained on-premises.
+The following table highlights the applications that should move to the cloud vs the applications that should be maintained on-premises.

 Commonly Asked Questions About Cloud Migration

-Here are some commonly asked questions with respect to cloud migration.
+Here are some commonly asked questions revolving around cloud migration.